los-t/nvim-configs/README.md

 like it, you're free to use it with or without credit - it's just colorcodes after all.
 But please don't claim, I've stolen it from you :-)

-If I ever think dgrin (it was a 256-color version once, hence the fullcolor suffix here) is finished, I'll probably move it to a separate repo.
+The colorshceme is still very far from being complete.
+If I ever think dgrin (it was a 256-color scheme once, hence the fullcolor suffix here) is finished, I'll probably move it to a separate repo.

 TODO: write myself a reminder on how to actually init this stuff on a new workstation.
+Probably `git clone --recursive` should be enough, though.